-Many studies demonstrate the power of writing your goals down; in fact, people are twice as likely to achieve the goals they have written down, rather than that are just kept in their head.
+Many studies demonstrate the power of writing your goals down; in fact, people are twice as likely to achieve the goals they have written down, rather than those that are just kept in their heads.

 When you THINK about your goals you do this from the right hemisphere of the brain, which is definitely important… but when you write it down, you activate the left side of your brain… which is what puts us into action.

 Essentially, writing down your goal transforms the way your brain thinks about it – rather than merely being away it is something you would like to happen.
 In writing it down, you are giving your brain a command… you are, quite literally commanding your brain to take the action necessary to achieve the particular result you’ve just programmed into it.

 When you share your goals with a friend, it adds more motivation, providing the all-important catalyst of change — accountability.